home-assistant/home-assistant.io/source/_components/alexa.markdown

 ## {% linkable_title Manual setup %}

-There are a few ways that you can use Amazon Echo and Home Assistant together.
+There are a few ways that you can use Amazon Alexa and Home Assistant together.

 - [Build custom commands to use](/components/alexa.intent/)
 - [Create a new Flash Briefing source](/components/alexa.flash_briefing/)